 Take advantage of this transition period to boost your employability:

-- Use HRD Corp (Malaysia) or WSG (Singapore) resources for career guidance.
+- Useย HRD Corpย (Malaysia) orย WSGย (Singapore) resources for career guidance.

 - Attend webinars, virtual job fairs, and skill-building workshops.